hashsequence/Linux-Job-Worker/README.md

 * The client will have an Command Api that takes in three types of request, Start, Stop, and Query.

-* The client can then execute the commands via Execute Api
+* The client can then execute the commands over the server via Execute Api

 ```
 type CommandRequest {